 The official language is Khmer.
 English is increasingly spoken in tourist areas and major cities.

-You’ll find type A, C and G sockets.
+Type A, C and G sockets can be found.
 A universal adapter is strongly recommended.